 Another reason for not overburdening the students with questions is to minimize the disruptions as they read.
-The more they have to stop to answer questions the less likely they are to get lost in the story.
+The more often they have to stop to answer questions, the less likely they are to get lost in the story.
 You want them to go all in!

-All of my novel studies offer a Google Drive™ format to use with your students in addition to the printable format that is shown above.
-This allows you to use novel studies in a 1:1 classroom, save paper, and easily engage students that are absent.
+All of my novel studies offer a Google Drive™ format, in addition to the printable format, shown above, to use with your students.
+This allows you to use novel studies in a 1:1 classroom, save paper, and easily engage students who are absent.
 Here’s an example page from the Google Drive™ format of my Esperanza Rising Novel Study.

-Going through a story in this manner in regards to comprehension has worked very well for me.
-It forces those reluctant readers to put forth the effort in letting themselves read deeply.
-The non-reluctant readers will just be thrilled to be reading a complete book so you’ve already hooked them!
+Going through a story in this manner in regard to comprehension has worked very well for me.
+It forces those reluctant readers to put forth the effort to let themselves read deeply.
+The non-reluctant readers will be thrilled to be reading a complete book, so you’ve already hooked them!

 Join me for part 2 in my series to learn the methods I use to try to turn my students into book detectives with vocabulary/grammar skill work using novel studies.

 You can find my Fish in a Tree Novel Study and Esperanza Rising Novel Study that are mentioned above here in my store or at my TpT store.
 I also offer over 100 titles ranging from grades 1 to 8 where I am sure you’ll find something to engage your class in some deep reading.